HaTheThao/hello-world/README.md

 # hello-world
-New journey, here I come
+New journey, here I come.
-I made decisions and face the consequences
+I made decisions and facing the consequences